DawidSitnik/Question-Answering-System/README.md

 To obtain vector representation of the text the GloVe Stanford embeding were used.
 GloVe performs training on aggregated global word-word co-occurrence statistics from a corpus and the resulting representation showcase interesting linear substructures of the word vector space.
 A word embedings with dimensionality d = [50, 100, 200, 300], 6B tokens and vocabulary of size 400k, pretrained on Wikipedia and Gigaword were used.
 Words which couldn't be found in GloVe dictionary has been treated as 0 vectors.
 For tokenization of te words the basic tokenizer was used.
 At the end, the context with the question were converted to token ids indexed against the entire vocabulary.

 ### Model Configuration
+The model was built and trained using tensorflow, because of its simplicity and abstraction which enabled creating the network by making only small changes to the existing LSTM layer.
+It also provides sequence to sequence models.
+In this case the BahdamuAttention were used.
+For the intermidiate callculations at each time step, a basic attention wrapper were used.
+Because its ability to use moving average of the paramters, the Adam algorithm were used for controlling the learning rate.
+For controlling learning process, the gradient was computed and the loss function minimized.

+### Evaluate Metrics
+For model evaluation we used described in the initial SQuAD paper ExactMatch metric.
+It measures the percentage of predictions that match one of the ground truth answers exactly.

+### Result
+the final model was trained with 30 epochs of batch-size 32.
+Training each epoch took about 10 hours which gives almost two weeks of training.
+The ExactMatch of the model equaled to 0.60 which is still far behind the best solutions, but it can be still treated as satisfying result.